 Let us see how to play Catan below.

-- Players establish towns, cities, and roadways on the island of Catan in CATAN.
+- Players establish towns, cities, and roadways on the island of Catan.

 - The island's resources are determined by rolling dice every turn.